 I’ve pictured my disorder as many things but I always come back to the image of a cage.
 A cage in the middle of a large, black space.
 It’s a room, but it’s not.
 There’s a floor where the cage sits but there are no walls.
 It’s a black emptiness that never ends.
 The cage has prison-like bars, they’re wide enough for me to slip an arm through but I can’t walk out.
 I’m sitting because I don't have the energy to stand.
 These vivid projected movies play on the walls, all day and they’re on a loop.
 There are some moments of silence but just when I think the movies have stopped, they start playing again.

-My people are there.
-They're not together but they show up, at different times, for different reasons.
+Significant people in my life show up, at different times, for different reasons.
 Some look down on me in disappointment and then turn and walk away.
 Some of them scream every single thing that they hate about me and then disappear.
 Then there are those who come and sit beside me and talk to me.
 They don’t stay long but they show up more than everyone else.
 They can’t get in the cage with me (not that I would want them to) but they sit close enough for me to talk to them face to face.

 The projector also shows flashes of my dreams.
 All the opportunities I could’ve taken to do the right thing, yet didn’t.
 I know everyone has thoughts and sees these types of things in their heads.
 Some more than others…. but those people are out in the world.
 They're free and when those images come to mind, they can get up, walk forward and leave them behind.
 I have to sit with them and I can’t turn it off or walk away.